Luís Miguel (footballer, born 1971)

-Luís Miguel da Fonseca Silva Costa (born 22 July 1971), known as Luís Miguel, is an Angolan football coach and former player, who is the currently assistant manager of Premier League club Wolverhampton Wanderers He also held Portuguese citizenship.
+Luís Miguel da Fonseca Silva Costa (born 22 July 1971), known as Luís Miguel, is an Angolan football coach and former player.
+He also held Portuguese citizenship.

 Club career

 Born in Luanda, Portuguese Angola to Portuguese parents, Luís Miguel played nine seasons in the Portuguese Primeira Liga.
-He totalled 159 games and one goal in the competition, at the service of Sporting Clube de Portugal, S.C.
-Braga and F.C.
-Paços de Ferreira.
+He totalled 159 games and one goal in the competition, at the service of Sporting CP, Braga and Paços Ferreira.

-In the Segunda Liga, Luís Miguel appeared for C.D.
-Aves and F.C.
-Felgueiras, retiring in 2005 after 16 seasons as a professional at the age of 34.
-During his spell at the Estádio José Alvalade he took part in 52 competitive matches, his only goal arriving on 26 November 1997 in a 2–3 away loss against AS Monaco FC for the group stage of the UEFA Champions League.
+In the Segunda Liga, Luís Miguel appeared for Aves and Felgueiras, retiring in 2005 after 16 seasons as a professional at the age of 34.
+During his spell at the Estádio José Alvalade, he took part in 52 competitive matches, his only goal arriving on 26 November 1997 in a 2–3 away loss against Monaco for the group stage of the UEFA Champions League.

 In 2006, Luís Miguel started working as a manager, working solely in the Portuguese lower leagues.

 International career

 Luís Miguel represented Angola internationally.
 He was part of the squad that competed in the 1998 African Cup of Nations, starting as the tournament ended in group phase elimination.